maelh/radio-frequency-prototype-boards/README.md

 ### Generating files manually

 The project is set up to work correctly with JLCPCB, with all the necessary layers selected and the options properly set.
+Especially, there is a "JLCJLCJLCJLC" text on the B.Silkscreen layer, to [specify the location of the order number](https://jlcpcb.com/help/article/50-How-to-remove-order-number-from-your-PCB) from JLCPCB.

 - standard and extended board versions:
   - make sure "Do not tent vias" is enabled.